stephenbelyea/belwerks-styles/README.md

 ## Preview

+Find the demo page live here: https://stephenbelyea.github.io/belwerks-styles/

-You can serve the demo HTML page from the root directory by running:
+Or, you can serve it from the root directory by running:

 ```
 npm run serve